-When there is something wrong with our iPhone or laptop, we call that a computer bug.
+When there is something wrong with our laptop or desktop computer, we call that a computer bug.
 We might even think that it’s a “real pest”, when our communication equipment isn’t working as designed.

-And still, nobody in his right mind would expect that an exterminator could fix that with poisonous chemicals.
-Everybody understands that a computer bug is different from termites and cockroaches, right?
+And still, nobody in his right mind would expect that an exterminator could fix that with toxic chemicals.
+Everybody understands that a computer “bug” is faulty electrical computer activity — and not an infestation with living organisms like termites and cockroaches, right?

 When you are struck down by an infectious disease, you need to see a doctor.
-A lab test with a specimen of yours (e.g. blood, urine, stool) will identify the pathogen (bacterium, virus, fungus …) and determine the diagnosis.
+A laboratory test (e.g. blood, urine, stool) will identify the bug or pathogen (bacterium, virus, fungus …) and determine the diagnosis.

-In contrast to infested houses, people usually don’t get sprayed.
+In contrast to bug-infested houses, people usually don’t get sprayed.
 Instead, diseased humans take • anti-bacterial • anti-viral •anti-fungal medication to kill the bug that caused the disease.
-Lucky for us, pharma medicine is very good at “pestilence control“.
+Lucky for us, pharma medicine is quite good at “pestilence control“.

-According to the so-called Medical Model, health is the absence of disease.
-Thanks to hygiene, vaccinations and effective meds, hardly anyone in the Western world dies of Typhoid Fever or Smallpox anymore.
+According to the so-called Medical Model, “health is the absence of disease”.
+Thanks to clean water, sufficient food and effective meds, hardly anyone in the Western world dies of Typhoid Fever or Smallpox anymore.

-Running out of real customers, the pharma-medical industry now has to apply the Medical Model to any condition of human unwell-being.
+Running out of diseased customers, the pharma-medical industry now has to apply the Medical Model to any condition of human unwell-being.
 So, it has become common practice to label every available complaint as a “disease” and blame it on “genetics”.
+Money makes people lie.